Than Nwe and her children make bricks a couple of hours before dawn. Work begins at 4:00am and often doesn't finish until 5:00pm or later.

 Than Ko and Saung Ning Wai play with their baby sister, Sandar Lin.

 Naing Lin Oo scrounges through a trash pile after work, attempting to find something valuable to sell so that he can earn some cash for himself.

 21 / 22

 Than Nwe yells for her children to return home in the evening.

 Saung Ning Wai holds her baby sister, Sandar Lin, as they gaze out of their hut on a rainy afternoon.

 Around the turn of the century, Naing Lin and Than Nwe traveled to the brick factory on the promise of work.
 They came from the rural town of Hinthada on the Irrawaddy River, in the Ayeyarwady Region.
 Their stay was to be short but the cost of living forced them into debt.
 Faced with the prospect of being unable to return, they eventually started a family.
-Their first son, Naing Lin Oo after his father, turned fourteen last year.
-Than Ko is ten, and his sister Saung Ning Wai is a few years younger.
-Sandar Lin is only two years old.
-Her name was bestowed upon her by her father who adored her as a lucky child.
-Sandar Lin means, “shining moon.”
+Their first son, Naing Lin Oo, named after his father, turned fourteen in 2016.
+At that time, Than Ko was ten, his sister Saung Ning Wai a few years younger.
+Sandar Lin was only two years old.
+Her name, which means "shining moon" was bestowed upon her by her father who adored her as a lucky child.

-In mid March 2016, Naing Lin collapsed on a particularly hot day and passed away shortly after.
-He was buried in an unmarked grave, a few minutes walk from where he had spent the past fifteen years working.
+In mid-March 2016, Naing Lin collapsed on a particularly hot day and shortly after he passed away.
+He was buried in an unmarked grave, a few minutes' walk from where he had spent the past fifteen years working.
 There was little time for grief.
 Than Nwe and Naing Lin Oo returned to work almost immediately, short a husband and a father.
-Naing Lin died helping to build a future for a country that did next to nothing for him and his family.
-He, and eventually his wife and children, will all become part of the earth that the cheap yet important bricks will be made from.
-They are required by their country, but are not a part of its future.
+Naing Lin died helping to build a future for a country that did very little for him and his family.
+He, and eventually his wife and children, will all become part of the earth from which the cheap yet important bricks are made.
+Naing Lin, his family, and others like them are required by their country, but are not a part of its future.